 • individualized stroke prevention is based on the presumed underlying etiology (CEA in patients with symptomatic high-grade carotid stenosis, anticoagulation in patients with cardioembolic infarcts due to AFib)

-• the use of standardized diagnostic algorithms and established classifications (TOAST, CISS) is recommended
+• the use of standardized diagnostic algorithms and established classifications (such as TOAST and CISS) is recommended

 Evaluation of ischemic stroke etiology